unknown321/wampy/README.md

 You should read [USAGE.md](./USAGE.md) beforehand to get acquainted with quirks and bugs.

-Check [Device support](#device-support) table, find your device and select supported version for currently installed firmware.
+Check [Device support](#device-support) table (the one above), find your device and currently installed firmware.
 Make sure you have at least 100MB free on internal storage.

 ### Windows